-War and Pieced: The Annette Gero Collection of Quilts and Military Fabrics
+War and Pieced: The Annette Gero Collection of Quilts from Military Fabrics

-War and Pieced: The Annette Gero Collection of Quilts and Military Fabrics brings the art form of ‘military intarsia’ back to vivid life with some 30 breathtaking examples spanning from the Napoleonic Wars through the Crimean War of the mid-19th century to the late 19th century British colonial wars in India and southern Africa.
+War and Pieced: The Annette Gero Collection of Quilts from Military Fabrics brings the art form of ‘military intarsia’ back to vivid life with some 30 breathtaking examples spanning from the Napoleonic Wars through the Crimean War of the mid-19th century to the late 19th century British colonial wars in India and southern Africa.

 Although now largely forgotten, ‘military intarsia’ quilting is a craft that was widely practised in British and European militaries of the 18th and 19th centuries, where soldiers repurposed scraps of discarded military and dress uniforms – often no more than a couple of centimetres in size – to construct spellbinding textile mosaics with the most intricate and beautiful geometric patterns.